hecmeynell-debug/uk-airspace-pipeline/README.md

 [![CI](https://github.com/hecmeynell-debug/uk-airspace-pipeline/actions/workflows/ci.yml/badge.svg)](https://github.com/hecmeynell-debug/uk-airspace-pipeline/actions/workflows/ci.yml)

+*DISCLAIMER* This project is an agent-assisted data engineering platform using an agentic harness to use swarm engineering to do ingestion, generate transformations, validate data quality, and investigate failures.
+This was a proof of concept for my first swarm-engineered project, using a human-in-the-loop to constantly monitor progress.

-A data engineering pipeline that ingests **public** ADS-B data for the UK Flight Information Regions and the eastern North Atlantic, lands it with full provenance, transforms it with dbt, and publishes **aggregate, descriptive** datasets for situational awareness and resilience analysis.
+This is a data engineering pipeline that ingests **public** ADS-B data for the UK Flight Information Regions and the eastern North Atlantic, lands it with full provenance, transforms it with dbt, and publishes **aggregate, descriptive** datasets for situational awareness and resilience analysis.